Configuring the DuckDB Spatial Extension in dbt Projects

 WHERE ST_IsValid(geometry)

-# profiles.yml snippet for production targets
+# profiles.yml — production output

 prod: